 We have discussed how to extract data incrementally from PostgreSQL.
 Now we will look at how to migrate data from Postgres to Snowflake effectively.

-As we discussed in the introduction, Snowflake is not based on any big data framework and does not have any limitations for row-level updates like in systems like Hive.
-It supports row-level updates making delta data migration much easier.
-Basic idea is to load incrementally extracted data into an intermediate table and modify records in the final table as per data in the intermediate table.
+As we discussed in the introduction, Snowflake is not based on any big data framework and does not have the limitations of row-level updates that systems like Hive have.
+It supports row-level updates, making delta data migration much easier.
+The basic idea is to load incrementally extracted data into an intermediate table and modify records in the final table as per the data in the intermediate table.

 There are three popular methods to modify the final table once data is loaded into the intermediate table.

-• Update the rows in the final table and insert new rows from the intermediate table which are not in the final table.
+- Update the rows in the final table and insert new rows from the intermediate table that are not in the final table.

 UPDATE final_target_table t